microservices-api/kubernetes-microprofile-lab/README.md

 Now let's deploy our workload using Helm charts.

 ## Deploy CouchDB
-1. Deploy the CouchDBHhelm chart:
+1. Deploy the CouchDB Helm chart:
     ```bash
     cd helm/database
     helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/
-    helm install incubator/couchdb -f db_values.yaml --tls
+    helm install incubator/couchdb -f db_values.yaml --name couchdb --tls
     ```
-    Follow the instructions from the helm deployment to ensure the CouchDB Pods are up and running (Only the `kubectl get pods ...` command, don't worry about the `kubectl exec ...` command)
+    Follow the instructions from the helm deployment to ensure the CouchDB Pods are up and running (Only the `kubectl get pods ...` command, don't worry about the `kubectl exec ...` command).

+    You need to wait until the pods are ready.

 ## Deploy Liberty
 1. Deploy the microservice using the WebSphere Liberty Helm chart:
     ```bash
     cd ../application
     helm repo add ibm-charts https://raw.githubusercontent.com/IBM/charts/master/repo/stable/
-    helm install ibm-charts/ibm-websphere-liberty -f app_overrides.yaml -f enterprise_overrides.yaml  --tls
+    helm install ibm-charts/ibm-websphere-liberty -f app_overrides.yaml -f enterprise_overrides.yaml --set image.repository=mycluster.icp:8500/<NAMESPACE>/microservice-vote --name vote-<NAMESPACE> --tls
     ```

 1. Let's check on our deployment in the ICP dashboard.
 From the management console, go into `Workloads -> Deployments`.
 1. Click on the Namespace menu on the top right of the page.
 1. Select the namespace that belongs to you.
-1. You should see a deployment `vote-<USERNAME>-ibm-websphere`.
+1. You should see a deployment `vote-<NAMESPACE>-ibm-websphere`.
 1. Similarly, you will see `couchdb-couchdb` when you go into `Workloads -> Statefulsets` under your namespace.
 1. Feel free to click on any of the deployments and see details about each deployments.
 1. Now lets see what Kubernetes resources this Helm chart created in addition to Deployment resources.
 From the management console, go into `Workloads -> Helm Releases`.
 1. Click on your Helm release name.
 You can use the search box to find it.
 1. Release page shows all the Kubernetes resources created on the cluster.
 1. See that there are four resources created under **Service**.
-1. Click on `vote-<USERNAME>-ibm-websphere`.
+1. Click on `vote-<NAMESPACE>-ibm-websphere`.
 This would take you to another page.
 1. You should see a link for **Node port** `https`.
 Click on the link.
 Note that if you go to the `https` link, your browser might complain about the connection being not secure.
 You can ignore this error.
-1. You should see the Open Liberty Welcome Page.
+1. You should see the Liberty Welcome Page.
 1. Add `/openapi/ui` to the URL to reach the OpenAPI User Interface.
 For example, `https://<IP>:<PORT>/openapi/ui`.
 1. Congratulations!
 You have successfully deployed a [MicroProfile](http://microprofile.io/) container into a Kubernetes cluster!

 # Part 3: Explore the application

 The `vote` application is using various MicroProfile specifications.
 The `/openapi` endpoint of the application exposes the [MicroProfile OpenAPI](http://download.eclipse.org/microprofile/microprofile-open-api-1.0.1/microprofile-openapi-spec.html) specification.
-The `/openapi/ui` endpoint is a value-add from [Open Liberty](https://openliberty.io/).
+The `/openapi/ui` endpoint is a value-add from Liberty.
 This UI allows developers and API consumers to invoke the API right from the browser!

 1. Expand the `POST /attendee` endpoint and click the `Try it out` button.
 1. Place your username (e.g. userX) in the `id` field, and place your name in the `name` field.